-4.03.03 No practicing is permitted on a course while a race is being conducted.
-4.03.04 Practice must be made available at least 24 hours prior to the event start.
-4.03.05 Riders must have access to at least 4 hours of practice time.
-4.03.06 Vehicle or chairlift transport to the course start must be provided.
-4.03.07 Opportunity prior to practice and competition for an on-foot inspection must be provided.
-4.03.08 A compulsory practice run must be provided which all riders must complete before the qualifying 4.03.09 A mark or sticker is to be placed on the rider's number plate after the completion of a run during compulsory practice.
-4.03.10 The course and gate placement can be adjusted during practice up until the last 30 minutes of practice.
-4.04 SEEDING/QUALIFYING 4.04.01 National level events will hold a seeding round for all downhill classes.
-Riders will start in number order per category.
-Category order will be decided by the Technical Delegate or PCP.
-4.04.02 Number allocation will be as per the Downhill National Season Guidelines which are available on the AusCycling website.
-4.05 START PROCEDURE 4.05.01 The start procedure for Downhill and related events should include a 30 second warning followed by a ten second and five second warning.
-4.05.02 Electronic starting and timing must be used.
-4.05.03 There must be at least a 30 second gap between individual riders starts.
-4.05.04 The seeding and final runs must use a single course/single run format.
-4.05.05 A minimum of 30 seconds must be left between rider race starts.
-4.05.06 Riders are started from slowest to fastest.
-4.05.07 The decision to grant a re-run is solely at the discretion of the PCP.
-4.05.08 Riders will begin at the direction of the Starter.
-4.06 THE RACE 4.06.01 Riders must complete the entire distance of the race or as directed by the race fficials.
-4.06.02 Riders must finish with their bicycle at hand.
-4.06.03 The riders finish is defined by the moment the leading edge of the front wheel crosses an imaginary plane rising vertically from the finish line drawn on the course surface.
-4.06.04 The responsibility for following the official course lies with the rider.
-4.06.05 A rider is not permitted to take any shortcuts or to omit a circuit or take other advantage of a similar nature against opponents.
-4.06.06 If a rider exits the intended course for any reason, he must return to the course at the same point from which he/she exited.
-The PCP will however, decide if any advantage was gained if the return to the course is different from the exit.
-4.06.07 Riders must always act in a positive sporting manner and shall permit any faster rider to overtake without obstruction at the earliest opportunity.
-4.06.08 Any walking or running of the course is carried out in deference to any riders still riding their bicycles.
-4.06.09 A rider may only change his/her bike between races.
-4.06.10 A rider must not use offensive or abusive language, act in an un-sportsman like manner, be disrespectful to the officials or ignore the race regulations.

-Riders must respect the countryside and ride only on the official course.
-The rider must avoid polluting the area and must not leave any waste or litter.

-No glass containers of any kind are permitted on or near the racecourse.
+- 4.06.01 Riders must complete the entire distance of the race or as directed by the race officials. - 4.06.02 Riders must finish with their bicycle at hand. - 4.06.03 The riders finish is defined by the moment the leading edge of the front wheel crosses an imaginary plane rising vertically from the finish line drawn on the course surface. - 4.06.04 The responsibility for following the official course lies with the rider. - 4.06.05 A rider is not permitted to take any shortcuts or to omit a circuit or take other advantage of a similar nature against opponents. - 4.06.06 If a rider exits the intended course for any reason, he must return to the course at the same point from which he/she exited.
+The PCP will decide if any advantage was gained if the return to the course is different from the exit. - 4.06.07 Riders must always act in a positive sporting manner and shall permit any faster rider to overtake without obstruction at the earliest opportunity. - 4.06.08 Any walking or running of the course is carried out in deference to any riders still riding their bicycles. - 4.06.09 A rider may only change their bike between races. - 4.06.10 A rider must not use offensive or abusive language, act in an unsportsperson like manner, be disrespectful to the officials or ignore the race regulations. - 4.06.11 Riders must respect the countryside and ride only on the official course.
+The rider must avoid polluting the area and must not leave any waste or litter. - 4.06.12 No glass containers of any kind are permitted on or near the racecourse.